Muzaffarpur shelter case: Discovery

 In May 2018, reports of repeated sexual abuse of inmates at a short-stay home in Muzaffarpur, India, surfaced after Mumbai’s Tata Institute of Social Sciences (TISS) carried out a social audit of shelter homes across Bihar for 2017.
 The audit report pointed to sexual abuse of girls at the Muzaffarpur short-stay home.
 TISS submitted its report in April 2018 and the government after its review registered the FIR on 31 May.
 Following the expose, the girls were rescued from the shelter home and shifted to Madhubani, Patna and Mokama.

 Later, the medical board of Patna Medical College Hospital (PMCH) in June confirmed the sexual abuse of a majority of the girls of the ‘Balika Grih’.
 Brajesh Thakur, the main accused in the Muzaffarpur shelter home rape case, was booked in another case after it was found that 11 women were missing from another shelter home his NGO ran.
 Of the 42 girls housed at Balika Grih, medical tests confirmed sexual assault on 34.
 While girls were allegedly forced to undergo abortion, one was allegedly killed and buried on the shelter home campus.
 In late June the authorities dug the vacant space inside the Muzaffarpur short-stay home over allegations that one girl was allegedly killed and buried after an argument with the staff.
 The authorities, however, did not find any human body.

 On 2 August 2018, Supreme Court of India took a suo moto cognizance in the Muzaffarpur shelter home case.

 Brajesh Thakur is the prime accused in Muzaffarpur shelter home case where 34 girls, aged between 7 and 17, were raped for months.
 Ten out of 11 accused have been arrested, including Thakur and the then district child protection officer.
 They are to be tried under the POCSO act.
 The case was later transferred to the CBI which has taken over the probe and has obtained all relevant documents from the local police.
+A public interest litigation (PIL) regarding alleged abuse in several shelter homes in Bihar mentioned in the Tata Institute of Social Sciences (TISS) report was filed in the Supreme Court by journalist Nivedita Jha, seeking a court-monitored investigation and registration of FIRs.